 PRO TIP: Different sauces are meant to pair with different shapes of pasta.
 Thinner, tomato based sauced do best with long, thin pastas like spaghetti, capellini or even fettuccine.

 So what does Fra Diavolo mean?
 Fra Diavolo means “brother devil” and the tern can be added to any dish that is spicy.
-This Seafood Fra Diavolo is a spicy marinara that I like to pair with am al dente pasta, usually thin spaghetti.
-You can choose your own seafood, but I used large shrimp and squid.

 Make sure you PIN Seafood Fra Diavolo!